HoustonJ2013/Capstone_CV_Galvanize/README.md

-In this capstone project, I will assess several the state-of-art algorithms for semantic segmentations that is public available.
+In this capstone project, I will assess several the state-of-art algorithms for semantic segmentations that are public available.

 ## Semantic Segmentation: State of Art